easpaas/CS-Build-Week-1/react/game_of_life/README.md

 - To run this application from deployment, follow link (below)

 ## Project Purpose
-This project simulates celluar automaton by allowing users to <br /> visualize the process of how cells interact with one another, <br />
+This project simulates celluar automaton by allowing users to visualize the process of how cells interact with one another, <br />
 under a specific set of rules.